avsavani/HubermanGPT/README.md

 ## Credits

-Thanks to [Paul Graham](https://twitter.com/paulg) for his writing.
+Thanks to [Dr. Andrew Huberman](https://twitter.com/paulg) for his writing.

-I highly recommend you read his essays.

-3 years ago they convinced me to learn to code, and it changed my life.
+I highly recommend to listen to the full podcasts from the suggested list under search reasults.

 ## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley)!
+If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/ashishsavani1)!

 ## Notes

-I sacrificed composability for simplicity in the app.

-Yes, you can make things more modular and reusable.

-But I kept pretty much everything in the homepage component for the sake of simplicity.
+This code base is based on [Mckay Wrigley]'s (https://twitter.com/mckaywrigley) implementation of [Paul Graham GPT] (https://github.com/mckaywrigley/paul-graham-gpt)